leadond/onboarding-saas/IMPLEMENTATION_STATUS_REPORT.md

 ## 9. Conclusion

-OnboardKit has successfully achieved **flagship status** with all planned features implemented and operational.
+Onboard Hero has successfully achieved **flagship status** with all planned features implemented and operational.
 The platform now represents a comprehensive, enterprise-grade solution that exceeds industry standards and provides significant competitive advantages.

 ### Key Achievements
 - ✅ **100% Feature Implementation:** All 21 flagship features complete